-The Neighbourhood Plan allocates land to the west of Bourne Community College, as shown on the Policies Map, for outdoor educational (Class F1(a)) and recreational uses (Class F2(c)), and for any ancillary buildings related to the recreation use, provided they:
+The Neighbourhood Plan allocates land to the west of Bourne Community College, as shown on the Policies Map, for outdoor educational and recreational uses, and for any ancillary buildings related to the recreation use, provided they:

-- 1. are accessed from the existing access to the College site off Park Road; - 2. any disturbance to the amenity of local residents by way of noise and light pollution is avoided or satisfactorily mitigated; and - 3. make provision for the layout and landscape scheme to contribute to the delivery of the Green Ring as defined in Policy SB13 in such a way that it incorporates measures to mitigate the loss of habitat for the Solent's wader and brent geese populations; and. - are of a layout and design that avoid wherever possible or minimise the use of impermeable surfacing to manage the volume and velocity of surface water run-off. - 5. provide evidence that the development will not result in adverse effects on the integrity of the Chichester and Langstone Harbours SPA / Ramsar regarding the loss of functionally linked habitat.
+- 1. are accessed from the existing access to the College site off Park Road; - 2. any disturbance to the amenity of local residents by way of noise and light pollution is avoided or satisfactorily mitigated; and - 3. make provision for the layout and landscape scheme to contribute to the delivery of the Green Ring as defined in Policy SB13 in such a way that it incorporates measures to mitigate the loss of habitat for the Solent's wader and brent geese populations; and. - 4. are of a layout and design that avoid wherever possible or minimise the use of impermeable surfacing to manage the volume and velocity of surface water run-off.

-5.56 This policy allocates land adjoining the existing secondary school in Southbourne village for an extension to the operational area of the school but only for specific uses within the wider Local Community and Learning classes F1 and F2 (of the Use Class Order 2020) that are suited to this location.
+5.56 This policy allocates land adjoining the existing secondary school in Southbourne village for an extension to the operational area of the school.
 The Bourne Community College has extended its present playing field to build an All Weather Pitch/Multi Use games Area with fencing and lighting for use by the College Students and the local community but population growth could see further need to be met.